Last Updated on: 10th June 2023, 10:41 am

 Healthy parrots breathe quietly and efficiently through small, nostril-like holes at the top of the beak called nares.
-A parrot shouldn’t pant and breathe heavily through the mouth.
+A parrot should rarely pant and breathe heavily through the mouth.

-If a parrot is panting, it may just be exhausted by physical exertion.
+If a parrot is panting, physical exertion may have exhausted it.
 Ensure it isn’t overweight and doesn’t struggle to exercise.
-If the ambient temperature exceeds 80OF, the parrot may be overheating.
+If the ambient temperature exceeds 80OF, it may be overheating.

 Hormonal changes cause a parrot to pant, so if it’s female, check she’s not preparing to lay eggs.
-Keep toxins away from the parrot, as these can cause breathing problems.
+Keep toxins away from parrots because they can cause breathing problems.

 Stress can cause panting, so keep the bird calm.
-Keep a cage clean, avoid irritants that cause respiratory infections, and feed a balanced diet with enough Vitamin A (retinol) to keep the respiratory tract healthy.
+Keep the cage clean, avoid irritants that cause respiratory distress, and feed it a balanced diet with enough vitamin A to keep the respiratory tract healthy.

-Parrots have a unique respiratory system that enables quiet, steady breathing.
+Parrots have a highly efficient respiratory system that promotes quiet, steady breathing.

-When parrots inhale, the air enters the nares, passes the larynx, the trachea (an airway connected to a parrot’s larynx and syrinx), and bronchi until it reaches the lungs.
+When parrots inhale, air enters the nares and passes the larynx, trachea (an airway connected to a parrot’s larynx and syrinx), and bronchi until it reaches the lungs.

 Once the air reaches the lungs, oxygen and carbon dioxide are exchanged, and new air is passed to air sacs attached to the trachea.
 The air travels up the trachea, past the larynx, and through the nares.

 What Does it Mean When A Parrot Pants?

 Here are the explanations for panting and labored breathing: